 How To Fix It?

-Once you have a list of URLs to update, you can use the old backup of your website to rewrite the content or ask your SEO to include the missing keywords in the new content.
+Once you have a list of URLs to update, you can use your website's old backup to rewrite the content or ask your SEO to include the missing keywords in the new content.
 This strategy will minimize the impact on lost rankings.
 If you are unable to find a backup of your website, you can use the help of the Way Back Machine to fetch the backup history of your website.

 6. You Have Incorrectly Used Noindex tag, Robots.txt File and Nofollow Attribute

-For example, your web developer mistakenly applies a noindex tag in one of your important pages that are ranking highly in search.
+For example, your web developer mistakenly applies a noindex tag in one of your important pages ranking highly in search.
 The result?
 The webpage disappears from the ranking.
-The same thing can happen with robots.txt where a single line of code might block the search engines from indexing your site and could cause all the site rankings to drop at once.
+The same thing can happen with robots.txt, where a single line of code might block the search engines from indexing your site and could cause all the site rankings to drop at once.

-Similarly, if a nofollow attribute is applied to internal pages of your site, it will directly impact the PageRank and cause the site rankings to drop.
+Similarly, if a nofollow attribute is applied to your site's internal pages, it will directly impact the PageRank and cause the site rankings to drop.

 How To Check?

-If you have experienced a site-wide drop in rankings, then check the robots.txt and see whether you have mistakenly disallowed the search engines crawlers from crawling your site.
-For example, the lines
+If you have experienced a site-wide drop in rankings, then check the robots.txt and see whether you have mistakenly disallowed the search engine crawlers from crawling your site—for example:

 Will disallow search engines from indexing your site.